-Following are the input values and output data for validation of executable query text against the qualification database.
+This appendix contains the output data for validation of executable query text against the qualification database.

 - This appendix is available in machine-readable format only -

 To obtain a copy of the machine-readable appendices, please contact the TPC (see Cover page).